 If you're going to be friends with someone for a long time, you're probably going to get into disagreements at some point.
 With in-person friendships, you may get mad at each other for a while but then make up – especially if the two of you have mutual friends.
 Sometimes, making up is the best option to keep the friend circle going.

 With an online friend, however, it's easy for them to get mad, hit the block button, and then find another online friend, forgetting about you in the process.
 When you're blocked, it becomes difficult to try to reach them.
 It's also socially unacceptable to make another account and try talking to them.

 When communicating with an online friend, keep your cool if there is an argument.
 Don't reach for the block button.
 Take some time alone and talk again with a cool head.
 If you do hit the block button, remember you can always unblock.

-If you grew up online, you probably have experienced this.
-Your online friend just disappears.
-Maybe their account got deleted, or the website you use to talk about is no more.
-Some people take breaks for social media, or tear down their accounts and rebuild them somewhere else.
+If you grew up online, you may have had an online friend who just disappeared.
+Maybe their account got hacked or the website you use to talk through is no more.
+Some people take breaks from social media, or tear down their accounts and rebuild them somewhere else.
 All it takes is a changed username to make reconnecting with an online friend difficult.
 It’s smart to get more contact info than just the social media site they're on.

 They May Not Be What They Seem

 If you're on a message board, exercise caution when making an online friendship, especially if you're younger.
 Obviously, you shouldn't accept an invitation to hang out with someone until you know for sure they're who they say they are.